-Columbia Analytical does not sell chemicals, but offers analytical lab testing to determine the presence of various elements and chemical compounds.
-Columbia Analytical may or may not offer testing for the specific analyte listed on this page.
+ALS Environmental does not sell chemicals, but offers analytical lab testing to determine the presence of various elements and chemical compounds.
+ALS Environmental may or may not offer testing for the specific analyte listed on this page.
 Please contact us for the latest tests available.

 Chemical Name: Styrene

 Synonyms: Benzene, ethenyl-;Bulstren K-525-19;Cinnamene;Phenethylene;Phenylethene;Phenylethylene;Styrol (German);Styrole;Styrolene;Styropol SO;Vinylbenzene;Vinylbenzol;Ethenylbenzene;Cinnaminol;Cinnamol;Styrol;Benzene, vinyl-;Cinnamenol;Diarex hf 77;Ethylene, phenyl-;NCI-C02200;Stirolo;Styreen;Styren;Styrene monomer;Styron;Vinylbenzen;Styropol;Styropor;UN 2055;Annamene;ethenylbenzene (styrene);Vinylbenzene (styrene)